 We’re delighted to offer a selection of latest releases from our core subjects of Anthropology, Archaeology, Film, and History along with our new-in-paperback titles and new Berghahn journal issues released in October.

-Follow the links below to receive a free eBook chapter of Claudia Leal’s timely examination of the relationship between human societies and the Amazon rain forest.
+Receive a free eBook chapter of Claudia Leal’s timely examination of the relationship between human societies and the Amazon rain forest here.

 World Water Day